jfnavarro/hla_pipeline/README.md

 Each tool/pipeline uses a command line interface with parameters which can be shown and described with --help.

-## cDNA and Peptides dictionaries
-merge_results.py requires two dictionaries, one mapping transcript ids to DNA sequences and another one mapping transcript ids to peptide sequences.
-The format is the following for both files:

-TRANSCRIPT_ID:SEQUENCE

-To build these dictionaries you can use as reference the Jupyter Notebooks located in dictionaries

 ## Requirements
 We strongly recommend to use Anaconda or Miniconda, otherwise you may need to create aliases